defold/extension-steam/api.md

 ### user_stats_upload_leaderboard_score(leaderboard,eLeaderboardUploadScoreMethod,nScore)
 Uploads a user score to a specified leaderboard.
-This call is asynchronous, with the result returned in a listener callback with event set to LeaderboardScoresUploaded_t.
+This call is asynchronous, with the result returned in a listener callback with event set to LeaderboardScoreUploaded_t.

 PARAMS